SummersRemote/CSSAssist/README.md

 ```javascript
 $css('div').hasClass('myAwesomeClass')
 ```
-returns true if and only if ALL <div> nodes have the class "myAwesomeClass". addClass(classList)
+returns true if and only if ALL &lt;div&gt; nodes have the class "myAwesomeClass". addClass(classList)
 --------------------
 The addClass() method adds each class in classList to each node in the context.
 For example,
 ```javascript
 $css('div').addClass('myAwesomeClass')
 ```
-adds the class "myAwesomeClass" to every <div> in the document. removeClass(classList)
+adds the class "myAwesomeClass" to every &lt;div&gt; in the document. removeClass(classList)
 -----------------------
 The removeClass() method removes each class in classList from each node in the context.
 For example,
 ```javascript
 $css('div').removeClass('myAwesomeClass')
 ```
-removes the class "myAwesomeClass" from every <div> in the document. toggleClass(classList)
+removes the class "myAwesomeClass" from every &lt;div&gt; in the document. toggleClass(classList)
 ----------------------
 The toggleClass() method toggles each class in classList for each node in the context.
 For example,
 ```javascript
 $css('div').toggleClass('myAwesomeClass')
 ```
-would add the class "myAwesomeClass" to every <div> which did not already contain it and remove "myAwesomeClass" from every <div> node that has it. clearAttr(attrList)
+would add the class "myAwesomeClass" to every &lt;div&gt; which did not already contain it and remove "myAwesomeClass" from every &lt;div&gt; node that has it. clearAttr(attrList)
 ---------------------
 The clearAttr() method removes each attribute in attrList from each node in the context.
 For example,
 ```javascript
 $css('div').clearAttr('class style');
 ```
-would remove the "class" and "style" attributes from every <div> node in the document. loadCSSLink(url)
+would remove the "class" and "style" attributes from every &lt;div&gt; node in the document. loadCSSLink(url)
 -----------------
 The loadCSSLink() method loads an external CSS file (referenced by url).
 The context is not relevant.
 For example,